-A bunion forms when your big toe points toward the second toe.
+A bunion forms when your big toe points outward toward your second toe.
 This causes a bump to appear on the inside edge of your toe.

 Bunions are more common in women than men.
 The problem can run in families.
-People born with abnormal bones in their feet are more likely to form a bunion.
+People born with abnormal alignment of the bones in their feet are more likely to form a bunion.

 Wearing narrow-toed, high-heeled shoes may lead to the development of a bunion.

 The condition may become painful as the bump gets worse.
-Extra bone and a fluid-filled sac grow at the base of the big toe.
+Extra bone and a fluid-filled sac can grow at the base of the big toe.

 Symptoms may include:

-You may have problems finding shoes that fit or that do not cause pain.
+You may have problems finding shoes that fit or shoes that do not cause pain.

 A health care provider can very often diagnose a bunion by looking at it.
 A foot x-ray can show an abnormal angle between the big toe and the foot.
 In some cases, arthritis may also be seen.

-When a bunion first begins to develop, take good care of your feet.
+When a bunion first begins to develop, you can do the following to care for your feet.

-If the bunion gets worse and more painful, surgery may help.
-The surgery bunionectomy realigns the toe and removes the bony bump.
+- If the bunion gets worse and more painful, surgery may help.
+The surgery called bunionectomy realigns the toe and removes the bony bump.
 There are more than 100 different surgeries to treat this condition.
 Please discuss with your surgeon which type can help you and why.